BrittaRude/BrittaRude.github.io/inputs_cakestory/_posts/2021-06-06-britta-rude-is-automation-making-us-redundant.md

 ## Why is there job as well as wage polarization in the US?

-[Autor and Dorn (2013)](https://economics.mit.edu/files/11601) document that there is job as well as wage polarization between 1980 and 2005 in the US.
+In 2013, [Autor and Dorn (2013)](https://economics.mit.edu/files/11601) document that there is job as well as wage polarization between 1980 and 2005 in the US.
 This means that there is job growth among the low-skilled as well as high-skilled, but not the middle-skilled.
 Similarly, real-wages have grown for the low-skilled as well as high-skilled, but not middle-skilled.

-In 2013, [Autor and Dorn (2013)](https://economics.mit.edu/files/11601) apply a similar model to analyze the growth of low-skilled service jobs and the polarization of the US Labour Market.
-They explain the observed polarization through the different exposure of local labor markets to routine tasks.
+[Autor and Dorn (2013)](https://economics.mit.edu/files/11601) explain the observed polarization through the different exposure of local labor markets to routine tasks.
 While those labor markets marked by a high share of routine tasks experienced an increase in the adoption of information technology, others did not.
 This led to a reallocation of low-skilled labor into service occupations in these labor markets as well as an inflow of high-skilled labor, finally resulting in wage as well as job polarization.